 - Material: Sardonyx Shell, 15K gold tested, also there is a gold hallmark on the pin but is is illegible.

-Museum Quality and huge cameo depicting Eos as the Allegory of the Day.
-Look how the carver used the shell to evidence her face, the flowers in her hair and the veil she wears.
+Museum Quality cameo depicting Eos as the Allegory of the Day.
+All the particulars are perfectly rendered, and the finely carved details make the cameo even more attractive and rare.
+Eos is the Goddess of the Day (and Dawn).
+Flowers in her hair, the Goddess taking a widely awake attitude with eyes open and head up, Look how the carver used the shell to evidence her face, the flowers in her hair and the veil she wears.
 This subject seems to jump out from the shell, everything is so realistic, this cameo seems just like a sculpture.
 This is one of most beautiful Day I have ever seen, the pictures speak by themselves.
 The frame is spectacular too, so elaborate and wonderful.
 This is another masterly carved cameo.
 A very desirable collectors piece, rare and museum quality cameo.

 A bit of History: